 If you're coming from the South Bay and the beach cities, take the 405 North and get off at the La Cienega Boulevard exit.
 Keep left at the fork in the road and merge onto south La Cienega Boulevard.
 You're going to want to take La Cienega for about eight miles until you reach Wilshire.
 Make a right on Wilshire, drive for about a mile and a half, and the El Rey will be on your right.

 If you're traveling from Pasadena you need to take the 110 South for about eight and a half miles until you reach the Wilshire Boulevard exit.
-Turn right on Wilshire and drive for about five
+Turn right on Wilshire and drive for about five miles.
+The El Rey will be on your right hand side.

 If you're coming from the San Fernando Valley, take the 101 South and get off at the Highland Avenue exit.
 Head south on Highland for a few miles, then make a right on Wilshire.
 The El Rey will be half a mile past La Brea Avenue on the right.